383Project/engineering-code-of-conduct/operations/work-experience/overview.md

 ### Day 1 - With Head of Engineering:
 - Introduction to the company and the engineering team
+- The different types of engineers in the team and what they do
 - Overview of the engineering lifecycle and the different stages involved
 - Understanding different people who work with engineering
 - Explanation of the technology used for frontend and backend development